valor-software/ngx-bootstrap/CONTRIBUTING.md

 ## Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/ngx-bootstrap) where the questions should be tagged with tag `ngx-bootstrap`.
+You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/ngx-bootstrap) where the questions should be tagged with tag `ngx-bootstrap`, or you can join to our [slack] channel.

 Stack Overflow is a much better place to ask questions since: